-4 Ways to Reenergize Ourselves as Project Managers
+4 Ways to Reenergize Yourself

 It’s been said that the only difference between a rut and a grave is its depth.
 We may find that sometimes our jobs as project managers has settled into such a rut, such a routine, that we feel as if we could die if we had to do this just one more day.
 Whenever we find ourselves in such a state of mind, we need to step back, assess our situation and take the necessary steps to reinvigorate ourselves and bring our jobs, performance and results back to life!
 What can we do as project managers to get out of a rut and bring excitement back to the job?